NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/BronchoscopeLocalizationFromDepthMaps/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. We will use data from a bronchoscopy on a phantom lung.
-2. We will generate depth maps using a technique by Marco Visentini-Scarzanella
+2. We will generate depth maps using a technique by Marco Visentini-Scarzanella[1]
 3. We will then convert depth maps into point clouds
 4. Finally, we plan to use slicer to register point clouds to the CT scan.